mindee/mindee-api-python/README.md

     endpoint_name="wnine",
 )

-# Load a file from disk and parse it
+# Load a file from disk and parse it.
+# The endpoint name must be specified since it can't be determined from the class.
 api_response = mindee_client.doc_from_path(
     "/path/to/the/w9.jpg"
-).parse(documents.TypeCustomV1, "wnine")
+).parse(documents.TypeCustomV1, endpoint_name="wnine")

 # Print a brief summary of the parsed data
 print(api_response.document)